Workplace and Job Issues

 Working during breast cancer treatment

 If you will be working during your treatment, let your doctor know.
 Your doctor may be able to schedule treatments around your working hours or suggest ways to manage work stress while you’re in treatment.
 You also can ask your doctor if any of your treatments have side effects that could affect your daily routine, such as nausea and fatigue.
-Learn how to manage side effects associated with breast cancer treatments.

 Sometimes, people undergoing breast cancer treatment experience thinking and memory problems, or “cognitive” effects.
 Cognitive effects such as memory loss and lack of concentration can have an impact on work.
 If you’re finding that it’s hard to stay focused or you’re forgetting important things, it may be helpful to keep a work journal.
 In your journal, you may want to: